 Stakeholders from all sectors are invited to join the Global Plan of Action through a Working Group, available for membership: https://bit.ly/2CuL8Wc.
 Advocates from humanitarian, development and energy organizations are invited to support the GPA through the following channels:

 To join the movement, you are invited to email firstname.lastname@example.org with your desired level of engagement.

 Steering Group and Support

-The Global Plan of Action is guided by a steering group consisting of members from the UNITAR, UNHCR, IOM, GIZ, WFP, FAO, the Moving Energy Initiative, Practical Action, UNEP-DTU, UNDP, the Global Alliance for Clean Cookstoves, the UN Foundation, and Sustainable Energy for All.
+The Global Plan of Action is guided by a steering group consisting of members from the UNITAR, UNHCR, IOM, GIZ, WFP, FAO, Mercy Corps, the Moving Energy Initiative, Practical Action, UNEP-DTU, UNDP, the Clean Cooking Alliance, and Sustainable Energy for All.
 The GPA Coordination Unit is hosted in the United Nations Institute for Training and Research (UNITAR).
 The GPA is kindly supported by the Federal Foreign Office of Germany, the IKEA Foundation and NORCAP.